How to Day Trade with Trend

-SM will take advantage of the higher prices obtained in the rally to take profits by beginning to sell the stock back to the uninformed traders/investors
+SM will take advantage of the higher prices obtained in the rally to make profits by beginning to sell the stock back to the uninformed traders/investors.

 ALL THE INFORMATION PROVIDED ABOVE IS REVERSE FOR THE DISTRIBUTION AND DECLINE PHASE

 Price makes Lower High (LH) and Lower Low.
 (LL)